vmware-nsx/eval-docs-ids-ips/docs/8-AdvancedAttackandConfiguration.md

 13. Login to your syslog collector/SIEM and confirm you are receiving logs form each host.
 14. Configure a parser or a filter to only look at IDS events.
 You can for example filter on the string **IDPS_EVT**.
 ![](assets/images/IDPS_POC_25.PNG)
+15. Now we will run the lateral attack scenario we used in an earlier exercise again.
+This time, use the pre-defined script to run the attack instead of manaully cofiguring the **Metasploit modules**.
+16. Before you execute the script, if you have not previously used it, you need to ensure the IP addresses match your environment.
+Use **sudo nano attack2.rc** and replace the **RHOST** and **LHOST** IP addresses accordingly to match with the IP addresses in your environment.
+    * RHOST on line 3 should be the IP address of the App1-WEB-TIER VM
+    * SUBNET on line 6 (route add) should be the Internal Network subnet
+    * LHOST on line 9 should be the IP address of the External VM (this local machine)
+    * RHOST on line 10 should be the IP address of the App1-APP-TIER VM RHOST on line 13 should be the IP address of the App2-APP-TIER VM

 ---

 [***Next Step: 9.
 Segmentation***](/docs/9-Segmentation.md)